- SAP has seen a significant drop in its stock price and bankruptcy.

 Problems with Decisions Made Only Two Years Ago

-If a decision made two years in the past is not reliable, Gerry Weber will never be able to manage IT because it requires planning to make appropriate IT investments.
+If a decision made two years ago is unreliable, Gerry Weber will never manage IT because it requires planning to make appropriate IT investments.

-If one looks at IT departments all around the world, nearly all their decisions will be more than 2 years old.
-Also, why can’t SAP ERP keep up in terms of scalability.
+Looking at IT departments worldwide, nearly all their decisions will be over two years old.
+Also, why can’t SAP ERP keep up in terms of scalability?
 Not all data from the RFID needs to be sent to ECC.
-It can be aggregated to an external database and then only portions sent to SAP ERP.
+It can be aggregated to an external database; only portions are sent to SAP ERP.